Skip to content

 When it comes to the exact weight of a solar panel, it will vary from brand to brand and model to model.
 While solar panels are not extremely heavy, they’re built solid to withstand all kinds of environmental pressures.

-Most 60-cell PV solar panels are somewhere in the range of 35 to 45 pounds, with the majority settling around the middle of this range at 40 pounds.
+Most 60-cell PV solar panels weigh 35 to 45 pounds, with the majority settling around the middle of this range at 40 pounds.
 This weight is spread out over the full surface area of the panel.
-At roughly 5.5 feet by 3.25 feet, a solar panel ends up being around 2.3 pounds per square feet.
+At roughly 5.5 feet by 3.25 feet, a solar panel weighs around 2.3 pounds per square foot.

-72-cell panels will weigh a few more pounds, but because the weight is spread out over a larger surface area, the weight-per-square-foot is about the same.
+72-cell panels will weigh a few more pounds, but because the weight is spread out over a larger surface area, the weight per square foot is about the same.
 The average weight of a 72-cell solar panel is just over 50 pounds.
-With a rough dimension of 6.6 feet by 3.25 feet, which ends up being 2.4 pounds per square feet.
+It has a rough dimension of 6.6 feet by 3.25 feet, which ends up being 2.4 pounds per square foot.

 Typically, either 60-cell or 72-cell solar panels are used for residential solar installations, but only 72-cell panels will be used on commercial installations.

 At Paradise Energy, we offer our customers three brands of solar panels we’ve found to be the best combination of performance, quality, manufacturer warranties, and cost.
-These panel manufacturers are AXITEC Solar, Hanwha Q CELLS, and LG Solar.
-Here’s a quick look at how much these manufacturers’ 60-cell and 72-cell solar panels weigh:
+These panel manufacturers are AXITEC Solar, Hanwha Q CELLS, and SEG Solar.
+Here’s a quick look at the weight and size of the most commonly used solar panels from these manufacturers:

-Solar Panel Brand & Size Total Weight of Panel Weight per Sq.
-Ft.
+Solar Panel Brand & Size Total Weight of Panel Panel Size

-In addition to the solar panels themselves, there will also be mounting equipment installed on your roof to ensure the panels stay in place.
+In addition to the solar panels themselves, mounting equipment will also be installed on your roof to ensure the panels stay in place.
 This racking adds a small amount of weight to the solar system.

 Can Your Roof Support the Added Weight of Solar Panels?